absmach/magistrala-docs/docs/twins.md

 - `save.success` - on successful state save
 - `save.failure` - on state save failure.

 Normally, you can use the default message broker, NATS, wildcards.
-In order to learn more about Mainflux channel topic composition, please read about [subtopics][messaging].
+In order to learn more about Magistrala channel topic composition, please read about [subtopics][messaging].
 The point is to be able to subscribe to all subjects or any operation pair subject - e.g. create.success/failure - by means of one connection and read all messages or all operation related messages in the context of the same subscription.

-Since messages published on message broker are republished on any other protocol supported by Mainflux - HTTP, MQTT, CoAP and WS - you can use any supported protocol client to pick up notifications.
+Since messages published on message broker are republished on any other protocol supported by Magistrala - HTTP, MQTT, CoAP and WS - you can use any supported protocol client to pick up notifications.

 [architecture]: /architecture/#architecture
 [provision]: /provision/#provision